-Safely assessing and organising the duration, position, and distribution of the working time
+Safely assessing and organising the duration, position, and distribution of working time

 The organisation of the working time has a huge influence on safety and health.
-Using the checklist for "Gefährdungsbeurteilung Arbeitszeit" (risk assessment working time), you as the employer can safely estimate, evaluate, and organise the quality of working time models.
+Using the checklist for "Working Time" ("Checkliste 'Arbeitszeit'"), you as the employer can safely estimate, evaluate, and organise the quality of working time models.

-What characterises a humane organisation of the working time?
+What characterises a humane organisation of working time?
 Which working time models are recommendable under health-related aspects?
-And which ones are rather not recommendable?
-How can the companies be supported in creating healthy working hours?
-These and other questions regarding working time have been addressed by BAuA within the framework of numerous research and development projects for years.
+Which ones are not?
+How can companies be supported in creating healthy working hours?
+These and other questions regarding working time have been addressed by the Federal Institute for Occupational Safety and Health (BAuA) within the framework of numerous research and development projects for years.
 Today, the knowledge gained this way is part of the standard in the field of organisation of working time; many findings have been incorporated into guidelines.
-The checklist for the risk assessment “Working Time” is an important product of this process.
+The checklist “Working Time” is an important product of this process.
 It allows employers and other stakeholders to perform a practice-oriented assessment as to whether the working time models in their company meet the requirements regarding a humane organisation of working time or not.

-As with all measures in the field of industrial health and safety, the organisation of working time is basically about avoiding and minimising hazards, respectively.
+As with all measures in the field of occupational safety and health, the organisation of working time is basically about avoiding and minimising hazards, respectively.
 These may be a result of working hours that are too long or recovery phases that are too short.

 Furthermore, the employers are responsible for performing measures in the fields of

 if these concern the topic of working time and its organisation.
 Moreover, the employers are responsible for providing sufficient information, instruction, and qualification of the employees.

 The checklist is based on a detailed documentation of the planned and actual working times and duty rosters.
 This data may be used in order to verify the specifications of the German Working Time Act ("Arbeitszeitgesetz") and the ergonomic recommendations regarding the organisation of night and shift work.
 Amongst others, users will be queried about